credativ/elephant-shed/README.md

 <img src="portal/image/button_home.png" width="200">

 # Intro

 Elephant Shed is a web-based PostgreSQL management front-end that bundles several utilities and applications for use with PostgreSQL.
-It currently manages single-node Debian/Ubuntu PostgreSQL servers and appliances.
+It currently manages single-node Linux PostgreSQL servers and appliances.

 The main components are: